snandasena/behavioral-cloning/README.md

 ```

-To fit lake track, I geranted **51200** image data points and to fit jungle track I generated **61440** image data points.
-I compressed generated training data with Numpy support, that was help to save gata generating process.
-As a bottleneck I had to used inmemory dataset and my PC was supported to handle that much of dataset.
-Otherthan that I tried with Python generators to feed training and validation data, unfortunately that was started to  running infitely and I swiched to inmemory option :(.
+To fit lake track, I generated **51200** image data points, and to fit jungle track I generated **61440** image data points.
+I compressed generated training data with Numpy support, that was helping to save data generating process.
+As a bottleneck, I had to use in-memory dataset and my PC was supported to handle that much of dataset.
+Other than that I tried with Python generators to feed training and validation data, unfortunately, that was started to  running infinitely and I switched to in-memory option :(.

 ### Build Model Architecture
 This CNN architecture was implemented based on [`NVIDIA paper`](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
 Following is the original architecture diagram.